John-Rood/VectorVault/vectorvault/documentation/fulldocs.md

 - **Effortless Vectorization**: Convert any text data into vectors and add them to your cloud database with minimal effort.
 - **Developer-Centric Approach**: Focus on building your application logic rather than wrestling with complex AI and database integrations.
 - **Unlimited Isolated Databases**: Create and access an infinite number of vector databases, ideal for multi-tenant applications.
-- **One Line**: Save to the cloud vector database in one line of code and gerenate RAG responses in one line of code.
-Edit the parameters of the call to change anything about the respone or vector search.
-You have full control, and you get to excercise that control in just one line of code.
+- **One Line**: Save to the cloud vector database in one line of code and generate RAG responses in one line of code.
+Edit the parameters of the call to change anything about the response or vector search.
+You have full control, and you get to exercise that control in just one line of code.
+- **Multi-Platform AI Support**: Seamlessly switch between OpenAI, Claude, Grok, Groq, and Gemini models mid-conversation with automatic platform detection.
+- **Advanced Streaming**: Real-time streaming responses with built-in utilities for console and web applications.
+- **Smart History Search**: AI-powered contextual search query generation for multi-turn conversations.
+- **Vector Vault Flows**: Execute complex AI workflows with `run_flow()` and `stream_flow()` functions.
+- **Storage Management**: Built-in cloud storage system for managing files and directories.
+- **Image Processing**: Support for multimodal AI interactions with image analysis capabilities.

 ## Getting Started